mixpanel/docs/pages/docs/tracking-methods/sdks/nodejs.md

 * `group_key` is the property that connects event data for Group Analytics.
 * `group_id` is the identifier for a specific group.

-If the property “Company” is chosen for Group Analytics, “Company” is the `group_key`, and “Mixpanel”, “Company A”, and “13254” are all potential `group_id` values.
+If the property "Company" is chosen for Group Analytics, "Company" is the `group_key`, and "Mixpanel", "Company A", and "13254" are all potential `group_id` values.

 A user can belong to multiple groups.
 All updates to a group operate on the `group_key` and `group_id`.